Mandarancio/Statistical-Machine-Translation/TP3-IBM1/README.md

 Instead the quality of the results (F1 Score) has a logaritmic trend vs the size of the training data-set.
-However The trend of the F1 score agains the number of EM  iterations is more complex and has a phase transition.
+However The trend of the F1 score agains the number of EM  iterations is more complex and has a  phase transition at around 5 iterations.
+That's mean that after 5 iteration the algorithm converge and there are no big improvments after that.

 [em_plot]: plots/plot_em_it.png
 [ts_plot]: plots/plot_training.png